Anas-Odeh/Image-Format-Conversion-App/README.md

 **What's This Thing All About?**

 In a nutshell, Image Format Converter is your go-to if you're looking to convert your pics to this specialized any format.
-Whether you've got JPEGs, PNGs, TIFs or BMPs, this tool's got you covered.
+Whether you've got JPEGs, PNGs, or TIFs , this tool's got you covered.
 I've made sure it's super user-friendly because, let's be honest, who wants to fuss with complicated software?